The top selling Prime Day home and fitness deals are no surprise… apart from the toilet brush

 Now I am not claiming to be a mystic here, but all this stuff has been in T3's list of the best home and kitchen Prime Day deals since last week.

 This data is courtesy of Amazon, our own resident number crunchers and, judging by the suspicious amount of cycling stuff – some of which I removed from the list –T3's two-wheeled sister brand, cycling news.
-Let's go through the big sellers so far, then, starting with the most popular UK deals.
-Scroll down for the American deals.
+Let's go through the big sellers so far, then.
+Don't you want one?

 The most popular home and kitchen Prime Day deals so far in the UK